elizhyu/elizhyu.github.io/resume.md

 &emsp;
 *2013 - 2014*

-- I worked with both International and American students of Purdue University to do meaningful community service projects that reflect Outreach, Understanding, and Teamwork.
-- A variety of volunteer work were done to benefit Purdue organizations and students as well as local Lafayette community.
+- I provided docent service during weekends to help local community with visitors as well as deepening my own understanding of local hometown culture.

 ---